River Don, Yorkshire

 The River Don (also called River Dun in some stretches) is a river in South Yorkshire and the East Riding of Yorkshire, England.
 It rises in the Pennines, west of Dunford Bridge, and flows for 69 mi eastwards, through the Don Valley, via Penistone, Sheffield, Rotherham, Mexborough, Conisbrough, Doncaster and Stainforth.
 It originally joined the Trent, but was re-engineered by Cornelius Vermuyden as the Dutch River in the 1620s, and now joins the River Ouse at Goole.
 Don Valley is a UK parliamentary constituency near the Doncaster stretch of the river.

 Etymology

 The probable origin of the name was Brittonic Dānā, from a root dān-, meaning "water" or "river".
 The name Dôn (or Danu), a Celtic mother goddess, has the same origin.

-The river gave its name to the Don River, one of the principal rivers of Toronto, Canada.
+The river gave its name to the Don River, one of the principal rivers of Toronto, Ontario, Canada.

 Geography

 The Don can be divided into sections by the different types of structures built to restrict its passage.
 The upper reaches, and those of several of its tributaries, are defined by dams built to provide a public water supply.
 The middle section contains many weirs, which were built to supply mills, foundries and factories with water power, while the lower section contains weirs and locks, designed to maintain water levels for navigation.

 The Don's major tributaries are the Loxley, the Rivelin, the Sheaf, the Rother and the Dearne.

 Along the Sheffield–Rotherham stretch of the river are five weirs that punctuate a local walking and cycling route, the Five Weirs Walk.
 A further walk, the Upper Don Walk, is being developed that will make it possible to walk or cycle from Sheffield city centre up to Oughtibridge.